narslan/pipeline/README.md

 ### The application domains

-An application domain is a dependency that defines a type in an application, independent of its implementation details.
-For example, a `Cache` describes what it does without any implementation details.

 We provide interfaces for managing the application domain data types, serving as blueprints for underlying implementations.
-For instance, we define the `ProductService` application domain interface for database operations, with Cassandra serving as the actual implementation.
+For instance, we define the `ProductService` application domain interface for the database operations on product type, whereas `cassandra` serving as the actual implementation.

-This approach enables us to swap out implementations.
-An example is the `Fetch` interface, which deals with getting resources from a filesystem.
-There are two implementations of it in the project.
-One example (`S3FetchService`) fetches from `S3`, and the other one (`FileReader`) reads files from the local filesystem.
-They have a common interface, but one pulls data from the cloud, and the other reads a file from the local filesystem.
  This makes testing and mocking services easier.

 ### Implementation

-Some packages connect the application domain and the concrete technology that we use to implement the domain.
-For instance `cassandra.ProductService` implements `dataflow.ProductService` using Cassandra.

-The packages do not know each other, they communicate using application domains.
-For example, the `http` package doesn't know which database it should communicate with.
-It just uses an instance of `dataflow.ProductService` application domain.
+The packages do not know each other, they communicate using application domains. the `http` package doesn't know which database it should communicate with.
+It just uses an instance of `dataflow.ProductService` interface.

 - `http`: Implements product service over HTTP.
 - `cassandra`: Implements product service storage layer.